We are no longer accepting applications. Please check back next year.

 The Education and Outreach Coordinator is responsible for playing a supportive role in the education programs team and creating outreach programming to engage the Dickinson campus and local food community.

-- Advertising SEED programs
+- Advertising and helping to coordinate SEED programs with local school/youth groups.

-- Offering ongoing support to student educators through periodic meetings and troubleshooting
+- Offering ongoing support to student educators through periodic meetings and troubleshooting.

-- Offering student educators opportunities for growth and learning
+- Offering student educators opportunities for growth and learning.

 This position works to connect the Dickinson College campus to the College Farm and local food community, and to cultivate the farm community.
 Outreach responsibilities include:

-- Updating social media
+- Maintaining an social media presence.

-- Staying in touch with farm alumni
+- Staying in touch with farm alumni.

-- Creating programming on-campus and on the farm
+- Creating programming on-campus and on the farm.

-- Overseeing and helping coordinate existing farm programming
+- Overseeing and helping coordinate existing farm programming.

-- Acting as a liaison between the College Farm and the Dickinson Dining Services on topics such as local food labeling and marketing
+- Acting as a liaison between the College Farm and the Dickinson Dining Services on topics such as local food labeling and marketing.

 A day in the life: